History of endoscopic ultrasonography(EUS)

 B Image of pancreas

-From ref.
-17 Horizontal scans through left kidney in a normal adult with intragastric high speed rotating scanner.
-A : Left kidney and abdominal aorta are seen clearly.
+From ref.17 Horizontal scans through left kidney in a normal adult with intragastric high speed rotating scanner.
+A: Left kidney and abdominal aorta are seen clearly.
 If amplitude of near field is relatively low, pancreas is seen as anechoic space near stomach wall.
-B : With increasing amplitude of near field, pancreas assumes cloudlike shape.
+B: With increasing amplitude of near field, pancreas assumes cloudlike shape.

-18. Hisanaga K, Hisanaga A, Ichie Y, Hibi N, Nishimura K, Kambe T. High speed rotating scanner for transesophageal cross-sectional echocardiography.
-Am J Cardiol 46:837-842, 1980
+18. Hisanaga K, Hisanaga A, Ichie Y, Hibi N, Nishimura K, Kambe T. High speed rotating

 From ref.18 Diagrammatic illustration of the transesophageal high speed rotating scanner.
-A small transducer in the esophagus is rotated througha a full 360° through a flexible shaft by a motor at 15 to 50 cycles /s.
+A small transducer in the esophagus is rotated through a full 360° through a flexible shaft by a motor at 15 to 50 cycles /s.
 Although the small transducer is rotated with great speed in the patient's esophagus, no damage results because the transducer is safely enveloped in an oil bag.

 From ref.18 Transesophageal high speed rotating scanner.